 Members shall not direct advertising at vulnerable groups (in respect of age, social status, or gaming habits).

-The operators shall:
+Members shall have a policy in place which contains at least these topics:

-- avoid advertising that is targeted towards any underage individuals in any gaming adverts or promotional material - not entice underage individuals to play, - display clearly and visibly the statement about gaming prohibition to people underage - not portray real or fantasy character specifically targeted to minors - not place any ads during transmissions specifically dedicated to minors
+- avoid advertising or promotional material that is targeted towards any underage individuals in any gaming adverts or promotional material. - not entice underage individuals to play play nor suggest that minors can play or place bets, - Never present the game as a gift that a child can give or receive. - display clearly and visibly in all marketing material the gaming prohibition to minors. - not portray real or fantasy character, symbols or language with a specific appeal to minors. - not place any ads during transmissions or in media channels specifically dedicated to minors - appropriate use of social media with special care not to use pages, blogs, channels or influencers that are followed specifically or mainly by minors.